danderson00/auth/properties.md

 - A URI representing the specific node in a well known XML schema, for example, http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier
 - A custom claim added by the identity provider

+The following is by no means a comprehensive list of claim types.
+They are representative of a typical set of claims returned from identity providers.

 ### JWT Registered Claim Names

 Property|Description